What is Sell in May and Go Away?

 “Sell in May and Go Away” has its origins in England or, more specifically, in London’s financial district.
 The original phrase was “Sell in May and go away, come back on St. Leger’s Day,” with the latter event referring to a horse race.

 Established in 1776, the St. Leger Stakes is one of the most well-known horse races in England, being the last leg of the British Triple Crown and is run at the Doncaster Racecourse in South Yorkshire in September of every year.
 In its original context, the adage recommended that British investors, aristocrats, and bankers should sell their shares in May, relax and enjoy the summer months while escaping the London heat, and return to the stock market in the autumn after the St Leger Stakes.

 In the U.S., some investors have adopted a similar strategy by refraining from investing during the period between Memorial Day in May and Labor Day in September.

 One alternative to Sell in May and Go Away recommended by analysts would be to rotate and vary portfolios instead of selling investments in May.
 Such a strategy would involve investors focusing on products that are less impacted by the lack of growth in the summer months.

-A second alternative for investors with long-term goals and future-oriented investment outlooks would be to simply buy-and-hold by not selling their investments in the spring but keeping them within their portfolio year-round every single year unless they choose to change their strategy.
+A second alternative for investors with long-term goals and future-oriented investment outlooks would be to simply buy-and-hold and not sell their investments in the spring but keep them within their portfolio year-round every single year unless they choose to change their strategy.